An alternative fairytale in bite-sized portions

 ‘See what you think.
 There’s a mirror in the bedroom.’

 The bedroom was a converted storeroom at the back of the basement.
-After a few minutes, Harriet sang out from in front of the mirror.
+After a few minutes, Harriet sang out from the other room.
 ‘That’s magic!
 Even with pins in, it looks amazing.’

-Mistress watched her stepsister return with her shoulders hunched and eyes lowered.
-‘You won’t get to look shorter by stooping.’
-She said as she unzipped Harriet.
+Mistress watched her stepsister returning with shoulders hunched and eyes lowered.
+‘You won’t get to look shorter by stooping,’ she said as she unzipped Harriet.
 ‘Carry your height proudly.
 Think “swan”.’

 ‘Me?
 I’m an Uglie duckling.’
 Harriet draped her ballgown over the back of the worn armchair.
 ‘Ma says my face is lopsided, and my nose is too big.’